nixpig/anocir/README.md

 >
 > See the [Progress](#progress) section below for progress against the remaining test suites.

 This is a personal project for me to explore and better understand the [OCI Runtime Spec](https://github.com/opencontainers/runtime-spec/blob/main/spec.md) to support other projects I'm working on.
-The state of the code is as you would expect for something experimental and exploratory, but feel free to have a look around!
+It's not production-ready, and it probably never will be, but feel free to look around!
+If you're looking for a production-ready alternative to `runc`, take a look at [`youki`](https://github.com/containers/youki); it does things a bit differently and is pretty cool.

 ## Installation